-Established in 1996, the Foundation’s original name was the Conservation Foundation for Polk County.
+Established in 1996, the Great Outdoors Foundation’s original name was the Conservation Foundation for Polk County.
 Its original purpose was to receive financial contributions to help local government agencies acquire interest in properties for conservation purposes.
-Since that time, the Foundation’s role has grown tremendously.
+Since that time, our role has grown tremendously.

-During strategic planning, the Foundation saw that over the years, with steady and consistent dedication and support, Central Iowa has built an impressive trail system dotted with showcase parks.
+During strategic planning over the years, with steady and consistent dedication and support, Central Iowa has built an impressive trail system dotted with showcase parks.
 Through the work of individual cities and counties, Central Iowa provides outdoor recreational opportunities that rivals many communities that are larger than ours.
 Central Iowa’s quality of life and ability to attract and retain talent is directly linked to this conscious effort of improving our outdoor recreation.
 Even with these outstanding accomplishments, Central Iowa still falls short of capitalizing on existing investment.
-With dwindling budgets at the local, state and federal level, the future of our existing green capital is threatened.
+With dwindling budgets at the local, state, and federal level, the future of our existing green capital is threatened.

 Budgets are tightening with no relief in sight, the growing size of the metro is beginning to tip us into cooperation by necessity and the shift in work force demographics creates an opportunity to create new frameworks.
 What is missing is the regional partner to help align visions, convene partners, and build the framework to continue to build upon the great system and take on the next audacious goal.
 Central Iowa needs the Bravo of the conservation and outdoor recreational world.
 The Great Outdoors Foundation fits the unique parameters to fill this role.